 Now that we have set Vos's Grand Rapids inaugural address in context we may turn to its central concerns.
-Vos outlined "three phenomena" that he deemed to be at the root of "the obstacles to the flowering of our theology."21 These were (1) pragmatism and fragmentation, (2) a lack of theological thinking, and (3) a lack of historical humility.22 In a broad sense, each of these was a theological shortcoming.
+Vos outlined "three phenomena" that he deemed to be at the root of "the obstacles to the flowering of our theology."
+These were (1) pragmatism and fragmentation, (2) a lack of theological thinking, and (3) a lack of historical humility.
+In a broad sense, each of these was a theological shortcoming.
 But as we attend carefully, we realize Vos was moving from metaphysics and epistemology to theological principia and then to the historical inheritance of the Great Tradition, mediated especially through the Reformed confessions.
 In this section we will summarize Vos's thoughts about these challenges and their effects.
-In the next section we will turn to Vos's vision for how these obstacles might be overcome or their effects mitigated.
-Finally, we will seek to draw together the strands of his theological vision and ask what it might imply for contemporary church life and theological education.
+In the next section we will summarize the strands of his theological vision and ask what it might imply for contemporary church life and theological education.